Bilalh/Gen/scripts/hs/Readme.md

 Requires

-	Python3.4 (or Python3.3 with enum34 and pathlib)
+	Python3.4
+	ghc 7.8 to compile
 	Compatible Conjure, Savilerow & Minion

 To build (places `testGen` in ./bin)